William-Robert-Robertson/WildCamera/README.md

 - **Sleep Mode** 0.375~0.380 W
 - **Active** Example: Local video playback 4.105~4.735 W

+Raspberry Pi 4 B

+ - Record, compress and store HDR 1080p video:
+ - 78.6 Wh of energy or
+ - c.
+3.1 to 3.2 W

+ - Idle:
+ - c.
+1.8 to 1.9 W

+Power available:

+ - Between 23 March and 13 April on forest floor in Switzerland:
+ - Worst day: 170 Wh per day Yield

+Measurements on a Swiss forest floor are in directory [/Power Harvesting/](https://github.com/William-Robert-Robertson/WildCamera/tree/main/Power%20Harvesting)

 Worst case measured in a shaded location in Zürich in early to mid February 2025 with a 445 W nominal photovoltaic panel (solar energy availabel in mid-March is c.
 3 x more than in mid-February):

 - 30 to 40 Wh per day during days of overcast and rainy weather